jourquin/Nodus/doc/services-workflow.md

 3. The "Services at this node" dialog lists all services that pass through this node.
 4. Check the services that should stop at the node.
 5. Press Close in the "Services at this node" dialog to apply the checked state back to the DBF editor.
-6. Press Save in the fields editor to commit the stop changes.
+6. Press Save in the fields editor to commit the stop changes to the service SQL tables.

 [Screenshot: Services at this node]

-If the fields editor is closed with Cancel or Escape, the stop changes are discarded.
+If the fields editor is closed with Cancel or Escape, the staged stop changes are discarded.

 ## The Services Button In The Fields Editor

-The Services button appears in the DBF editor when services are enabled.

-For a node, it opens the "Services at this node" dialog.
-This dialog is used to mark whether each service passing through the node is allowed to stop there.
+For a node, the button is enabled only when the node allows operations and at least one service passes through the node.
+It opens the "Services at this node" dialog, which is used to mark whether each passing service is allowed to stop there.

-For a link, it opens the "Services at this link" dialog.
+For a link, the button is enabled only when at least one service uses the link.
+It opens the "Services at this link" dialog.
 This dialog lists the services that use the link.
 Selecting a service in the list highlights it on the map.

 [Screenshot: Services at this link]

-The Services button does not edit the shape or the database fields of the layer.
-Service stop changes are stored in SQL service tables.
+The Services button does not edit the shape geometry.
+Node stop edits are staged in the DBF editor, then stored in SQL service tables when the fields editor is saved.

 ## Transhipment Codes And Service Changes